ErrorTzy/writings/papers/PhDApps/Draft_3.md

 ### Grounding

 Maybe "naturalness" is already too niche.
 Indeed, the most orthodoxical way to establish fundamentality is through grounding: If $x$ grounds $y$, then $x$ is more fundamental than $y$; And if $x$ is ungrounded, then $x$ is fundamental.
-Therefore, if facts about fundamentality were to be fixed, then grounding facts must be somehow fixed.
+Therefore, if the meaning about fundamentality were to be fixed, then grounding facts must be somehow fixed.
+But what fixes the grounding facts?

+Before going into any specific account, I will lay out the challenge first.
+Whenever people talk about grounding in the literature, there is one paradigm case: Socrates and singleton Socrates are mutually necessitating.
+But Socrates grounds $\{Socrates\}$, not the other way around.
+Bennett said this is an highly intuitive powerful example.
+I want to challenge exactly this.

+Imagine a creature, maybe a robot called Robo, who perceives every object as a singleton set.
+For example, Robo directly perceives a table as $\{table\}$ and Socrates as $\{Socrates\}$.
+Only by theoretical reconstruction can Robo realize that what she perceives is necessarily related to the individual Socrates.
+For Robo, then, the individual we call Socrates is a theoretical construction from the entity she directly perceives.
+Therefore, from Robo's perspective, Socrates depends on $\{Socrates\}$.[^9] Can the world teach us that, there is something wrong with Robo's metaphysics?

+Returning to the question: what fixes the grounding facts?
+Either we fix them by appeal to what grounding facts back, or by appeal to the grounds of the grounding facts themselves.

+I do not think the former can work.
+Typically, we say that grounding facts back explanations or definitions, but neither can fix grounding facts.
+For definitions, we might say that grounding facts back real definitions.
+But there are also nominal definitions.
+For example, we might nominally define "A is on the left side of B" as "B is on the right side of A," and define "B is on the right side of A" as "A is on the left side of B." This kind of circularity probably appears occasionally in dictionaries.
+But as long as grounding is asymmetric, at most one can be the "real definition".
+Similarly, explanation is (in)famously context-sensitive (==citation to van Fraassen, Kitcher==): it depends on what we are emphasizing, our audience's interests and so on.
+Unless we have some objective way to pick out a "real definition" or a "real explanation" without appealing to fundamentality, we cannot guarantee the objectivity of fundamentality.

+Now the pressure is on the ground of the grounding fact, which is known in the literature as "meta-ground".

+Going back to the question: what fixes the grounding facts?
+Either we fix it through what grounding facts backs, or through the ground of grounding facts.

+I do not think the former could work.
+Typically, we say grounding facts back explanation or definition.
+But neither can fix grounding facts.
+For definitions, we may say grounding facts backs real definition.
+But there are also "nominal definitions."
+For example, we may nominally define "A is on the left side of B" by "B is on the right side of A," and define "B is on the right side of A" by "A is on the left side of B." In fact, this kind of circularity probably appears occasionally when terms are defined in the dictionary.
+Similarly, explanation is (in)famously context-sensitive (==citation to van Fraassen, Kitcher==).
+It depends on things such as what we're emphasizing, and what interests our audience.
+Unless we have some objective way to pick out "real definition" or "real explanation" without appealing to fundamentality, we cannot guarantee the objectivity of fundamentality.